djangocon/2025.djangocon.us/src/_content/posts/announcing-lineup.md

 _All talks will be available live for those with online-only tickets.
 They will be posted to YouTube after the conference for free._

 - Mario Munoz ([linkedin](https://www.linkedin.com/in/mario-a-munoz/)) - A(i) Modest Proposal
-- Eric Matthes ([linkedin](https://www.linkedin.com/in/eric-matthes-598765205/)) - Automating initial deployments with django-simple-deploy
+- Eric Matthes ([linkedin](https://www.linkedin.com/in/eric-matthes-598765205/)) - Automating Initial Deployments with Django-Simple-Deploy
 - Aayush Gauba ([linkedin](https://www.linkedin.com/in/aayush-gauba-4b1223161/)) - Beyond Rate Limiting: Building an Active Learning Defense System in Django
-- Andrew Mshar ([linkedin](https://www.linkedin.com/in/andrew-mshar/)) - Beyond the ORM: from Postgres to OpenSearch
+- Andrew Mshar ([linkedin](https://www.linkedin.com/in/andrew-mshar/)) - Beyond the ORM: From Postgres to OpenSearch
 - Elizabeth Garrett Christensen ([linkedin](https://www.linkedin.com/in/elizabeth-garrett-christensen/)) - Big Bad World of Postgres Dev Environments
 - Michael Trythall ([linkedin](https://www.linkedin.com/in/mtrythall/)) - Building a Wagtail CMS Experience that Editors Love
 - Alex Henman ([linkedin](https://www.linkedin.com/in/alexhenman/)) - Building sustainable Django projects: the difficult teenage years
-- Timothy Mccurrach - Cutting latency in half: What actually worked—and what didn't
+- Timothy Mccurrach - Cutting Latency in Half: What Actually Worked—and What Didn't
 - Ryan Cheley - Django as a Database Documentation Tool: The Hidden Power of Model Comments
 - Will Vincent - Django for Data Science: Deploying Machine Learning Models with Django
-- Paolo Melchiorre ([linkedin](https://www.linkedin.com/in/paolomelchiorre/)) - Django's GeneratedField by example
+- Paolo Melchiorre ([linkedin](https://www.linkedin.com/in/paolomelchiorre/)) - Django's GeneratedField By Example
-- Lilian - Djangonaut Space: A Mentorship Program For Open Source
+- Lilian - Djangonaut Space: A Mentorship Program for Open Source
 - Colleen Dunlap ([linkedin](https://www.linkedin.com/in/colleen-dunlap-118a5a10b/)) - Easy, Breezy, Beautiful...
 Django Unit Tests
 - Michael Riley ([linkedin](https://www.linkedin.com/in/michael-riley-jr-99366589/)) - Entering the World of CMS with Wagtail
 - Micah Lyle ([linkedin](https://www.linkedin.com/in/micahlyle/)) - Free Threaded Django
-- Ryan J Sullivan - From Breakpoints to Querysets: Debugging Django with Ease
+- Ryan J Sullivan - From Breakpoints to Querysets: Debugging Django With Ease
 - Jeanette O'Brien ([linkedin](https://www.linkedin.com/in/jeanetteob/)) - From Hype to Hard Truths: The Rise and Fall of Coding Boot Camps
-- Ojima Grace Ohaba - FROM LAW TO CODE: MY JOURNEY OF INCLUSION AND RESILIENCE IN TECH
+- Ojima Grace Ohaba - From Law to Code: My Journey of Inclusion and Resilience in Tech
-- Peter Baumgartner - High Performance Django at Ten: Old Tricks & New Picks
+- Peter Baumgartner - High Performance Django at Ten: Old Tricks and New Picks
-- Karen Tracey ([linkedin](https://www.linkedin.com/in/karen-tracey-b616255/)) - How to Enjoy Debugging in Production
+- Karen Tracey ([linkedin](https://www.linkedin.com/in/karen-tracey-b616255/)) - How to Enjoy Debugging In Production
-- Henrietta Dombrovskaya ([linkedin](https://www.linkedin.com/in/henrietta-dombrovskaya-367b26/)) - PostgreSQL: Tuning parameters or Tuning Queries?
+- Henrietta Dombrovskaya ([linkedin](https://www.linkedin.com/in/henrietta-dombrovskaya-367b26/)) - PostgreSQL: Tuning Parameters or Tuning Queries?
 - Drishti Jain - Python for Planet Earth: Climate Modeling and Sustainability in Action
-- Mariatta - Reverse engineering the QR code generator and URL forwarder service
+- Mariatta - Reverse Engineering the QR Code Generator and URL Forwarder Service
 - Viola Bergere - Tailwind CSS vs Bootstrap: Choosing the Right Styling Framework for Your Django Project
-- Kudzayi Bamhare ([linkedin](https://www.linkedin.com/in/kudzayi-bamhare-3b6991b7/)) - The X's and O's of Open Source with ShotGeek
+- Kudzayi Bamhare ([linkedin](https://www.linkedin.com/in/kudzayi-bamhare-3b6991b7/)) - The X's and O's of Open Source With ShotGeek
 - Timothy Allen ([linkedin](https://www.linkedin.com/in/flipperpa/)) - What a Decade!
-- Lisa Dusseault - What would the django of data pipelines look like?
+- Lisa Dusseault - What Would the Django of Data Pipelines Look Like?
-- Tim Schilling and Rachell Calhoun - Why governance in open-source is important
+- Tim Schilling and Rachell Calhoun - Why Governance in Open-Source Is Important
-- Chris Muthig - Winemaking with Mutable Event Sourcing in Django
+- Chris Muthig - Winemaking With Mutable Event Sourcing in Django

 Congratulations to all our speakers!